Andr3wis2Cool4School/chatbot-for-my-lunwen/Notes/Word2Vec.md

 The output basically the possibility of the word that are coming next.
 It is as simialr as a output of a softmax function.
 Therefore, it is multi-classification problem.

+#### A word can not be input into the neural network, so how we can input the word into the NN?
+We can look up the embeddings.
+Get the word vector in the big table of the word.
+In the big table which is called embeddings table (Self define) to get the word vector.